jintingzhao2/dsci511-project/README.md

   }).drop(columns=["NAME", "state", "county"])
 )
 ```
+We call the Census API and feed the requests some parameters.
+These parameters allow us to select columns we want, such as median income and poverty %.
+It also allows us to filter only PA data.
+Additionally this API required an API key, which should always remain private, but for our project it will be public.

 # Acquiring the Geocoding Data
 ```python
 hospital_addresses = list(
     cms_transformed_df[["address", "city", "state"]].drop_duplicates()
     .itertuples(index=False, name=None)
 )

 def create_geocoding_url(street: str, city: str, state: str) -> str: print(street, city, state) return f"{GEOCODING_BASE_URL}?street={street}&city={city}&state={state}&benchmark=Public_AR_Current&vintage=Current_Current&layers=10&format=json"

 with ThreadPoolExecutor(max_workers=10) as executor: responses = list(executor.map(